Walter Payton's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Walter Payton.

-1974: All-American Team Selection
+1974: All-American Team Selection and Black College Player of the Year Award

-In 1974, Walter Payton was selected for the All-American Team and also won the Black College Player of the Year award for the second time.
+In 1974, Walter Payton was selected for the All-American Team and won the Black College Player of the Year award for the second time.

 1977: AP NFL Most Valuable Player Award

-1979: Led in Rushing Attempts
+1979: Led the league in rushing attempts

-In 1984, Walter Payton achieved two significant milestones: on September 19, 1984, he passed Franco Harris as the active leader in career rushing yards, and on October 7, 1984, he broke Jim Brown's career rushing record of 12,312 yards.
+In 1984, Walter Payton continued his success by rushing for more than 1,400 yards.
+On September 19, 1984, Payton passed Franco Harris as the active leader in career rushing yards.
+On October 7, 1984, against the New Orleans Saints, Payton broke Jim Brown's career rushing record of 12,312 yards.

-1985: Super Bowl Shuffle and Super Bowl XX Victory
+1985: Super Bowl XX Victory and "The Super Bowl Shuffle"

 Loading Video...

-1985: Super Bowl XX Win
+1985: Super Bowl XX Victory

 1987: Induction into The Lincoln Academy of Illinois

-1988: Receives Golden Plate Award
+1988: Golden Plate Award

-In 1993, Walter Payton was elected to both the Pro Football Hall of Fame and the Mississippi Sports Hall of Fame, solidifying his legacy in football.
+In 1993, Walter Payton was elected to the Pro Football Hall of Fame and the Mississippi Sports Hall of Fame, recognizing his exceptional contributions to the sport.

 1994: Named to the NFL 75th Anniversary All-Time Team